dogopro1/TetTris/README.md

 remember to set the cmd window size narrow enough so that textures and frames load properly and the game can be seen clearly
  ```
- emember this is just a prototype and retro style game
+ remember this is just a prototype and retro style game
   ```